Death of a Champion

 Hummingbird clearwing moth drawing nectar from monarda flowers

-Our garden has a wide range of lowers and flower colors, but we have only seen the clearwing on this red monarda.
-It apparently doesn’t even visit the closely nearby purple monarda.
-It is known to show preference for red and purple flowers.
+Despite the wide range of lowers and flower colors in Patty’s garden, we have only seen the clearwing on the red monarda.
+It apparently doesn’t even visit the nearby purple monarda.
+In fact, this clearwing is known to show preference for red and purple flowers.

 Four species of hummingbird moths occur in North America.
 Hemaris thysbe is most abundant in eastern North America, but it ranges widely in North America.